stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

-2 Install MacVim (OS X only)
+OS X only: Install MacVim
 ==============================================

-Install MacVim (and its command-line version mvim) immediately for something more reliable than built-in vim:
+Install MacVim (and its command-line version mvim) immediately for access to many more features than the vim shipped with OS X:

    - Download MacVim from http://code.google.com/p/macvim/
    - Uncompress and move `MacVim.app` to `/Applications/`